Laser Hair Reduction

-- All Cutis Clinic laser treatments are carried out by registered health professionals with many years of laser experience
+All Cutis Clinic laser treatments are carried out by experienced Laser Therapists.

 Cutis Clinic owns the latest in laser hair reduction technology and offers individualised treatment plans for all skin types.
-Most of our patients can be treated with the GentleLase (755nm); darker skin types have better results with an alternate device.
+Most of our patients including darker skin types can be treated with our SplendorX laser which has both Alex(755nm) and NdYag(1064nm) wavelengths.

 Lasers work by delivering photothermal energy into the hair follicles.
 Optimal results are achieved by your treating laser specialist who will select the appropriate wavelength for hair reduction and tailor the treatment to your skin type.